 IN THIS EPISODE

-- He describes what we would see when we encounter his work, what holographic imagery has to do with it, and the construction and reconstruction of appearance.
+He describes what we would see when we encounter his work, holographic imagery, and the reconstruction of appearance.

 To Learn More About Phillip

 Do you think great art requires melancholy?

 How do you convert sorrow into beauty?

 We invite your posts on our Facebook page.

 This episode is sponsored by Blumenthal Performing Arts, celebrating its 25th year presenting the best in performing arts.